Bharat9848/luxoft_task/README.md

 ## Program Structure
-Program is using Akka-Stream scala library to solve the problem.
-To solve the problem it breaks the problem statement in following stages
+This program uses Akka-Stream scala library to solve the problem.
+It breaks the problem in following stages
-1. Filter csv files from input directory: This stage create File source stream after filtering only csv file from input directory.
+1. Filter csv files from input directory: This stage create File source stream after filtering only csv files from input directory.
+Then it converts file data bytes to raw data strings per line along with leader information.
-2. Read file raw data: This stage takes input from above file stream and convert file data bytes to raw data string.
+2. Parse raw data: This stage parses the raw data from above stage and parses raw string to ```(leader, (sensor, domain.HumidityMeasurement))``` tuple.
-3. Parse raw data: This stage parses the raw data from above stage and parses raw string to ```(sensor, Humidity)``` tuple.
+3. Collect and group humidity data: This stage takes humidity data input from above stage.
+And it furthers group and collect the data in ```domain.SensoryDataCollector```.
-4. Collect and group humidity data: This stage takes humidity data input from above stage.
-And it furthers group and collect the data in ```SensoryDataCollector```.
+4. We create a linear graph with three stages defined in above three steps.
+We run the graph which return collector.
 5. Print report: This is the final stage.
-It processes the collector from above stage and prints the output
+It processes the collector data and sort it and then prints the output.

 ## How to run program